lnxjedi/gopherbot-doc/doc/src/api/Brain-API.md

 Long-term memories are scoped per-plugin by key, and so the data is not shareable between plugins.
 Short-term memories are stored for each user/channel combination, and can be freely shared between plugins.

+## Sharing Memories
+For multiple jobs and/or plugins to share the same memory namespace, create an entry in the robot's `NameSpaces:`, and set the `NameSpace:` for each job or plugin.

+## Simple Task Memory NameSpace
+By default, simple tasks in a job or plugin pipeline inherit the NameSpace from the pipeline, allowing memory-using tasks to be re-used.
+If a particular task needs to use the same memories for different plugins and jobs, create a unique entry for the task in the robot's `NameSpaces:`, and set that task's `NameSpace:` accordingly.

 # Long-Term Memories
 The following methods are available for manipulating long-term memories:
 * `CheckoutDatum(key, RWflag)` - returns a complex data item (memory) with a short-term exclusive lock on the datum if RW is `true`